radu-matei/radu-matei.github.io/content/blog/dot-net-core-getting-started.md

 }
 ```

-> In a future release, the `project` file will return to a `.csproj` extension in order to maitain compatibility with all Visual Studio and Xamarin projects.
+> In a future release, the `project` file will return to a `.csproj` extension in order to maintain compatibility with all Visual Studio and Xamarin projects.

 Calling [`dotnet restore`](https://docs.microsoft.com/en-us/dotnet/articles/core/tools/dotnet-restore)  will restore all dependencies of the application.